Methodology

 A small number of children were excluded from the sampling frame before selection took place.
 The exclusions were made according to HMRC procedures and reasons included: death of a child, cases where the child has been taken into care or put up for adoption, cases where the child does not live at the same address as the claimant and cases where there has been any correspondence by the recipient with the Child Benefit Centre (because the reason for correspondence cannot be ascertained and may be sensitive).

-At the second stage, prior to the start of fieldwork, 30 children per PSU were selected randomly by HMRC from the selected PSUs (both the 502 main PSUs and 502 reserve PSUs).
-A list of all eligible children aged 0 to 14 in the PSU was created and was sorted by postcode and child benefit number to help to avoid children from the same household being selected.
+At the second stage, prior to the start of fieldwork, 30 children per PSU were selected randomly by HMRC from the selected PSUs (both the 449 main PSUs and 449 reserve PSUs).
+A list of all eligible children aged 0 to 14 in the PSU was created and was sorted by postcode and Child Benefit number to help to avoid children from the same household being selected.

-The main sample of 502 PSUs x 30 children meant that a sample of 15,060 addresses were available from which to achieve the target of 6,000.
+The full sample of 479 PSUs x 30 children meant that a sample of 14,370 addresses were available from which to achieve the target of 5,750 interviews.

 Each sampled child was the ‘selected child’ about whom detailed child-specific questions in the interview was asked.
 In certain instances, the questionnaire script re-selected this child, from among all children in the household, at the start of the interview.
 This occurred in the following instances:

 1. Where the selected child was no longer living at the sampled address (for instance, where the family had moved address without informing HMRC, meaning that their address listed on the CBR was out of date).
 In these instances, as long as there was a child aged 0 to 14 living at the address at the point that the interviewer made contact, the interviewer sought an interview with one of the parents of this child (or children), with the questionnaire script randomly choosing one child aged 0 to 14 in the household to become the selected child (where there was more than one).
-This occurred at 393 households.
-Prior to the 2019 wave, the interviewer was instead required to attempt to trace the selected child to his or her new address and conduct the interview there.
+This occurred at 621 households.[20]

 Selection of the FRS sample